Victoria’s husky sled tours

-They may be far away from their ancestral arctic origins, but Siberian huskies are right at home in the Victorian alps.
+They may be far away from their arctic origins, but Siberian huskies are right at home in the Victorian alps.

 By early June each year, overnight temperatures in Victoria’s alpine regions start dropping below zero, skiers begin obsessively monitoring snowfall, snow chains are checked and fondue pots dusted off as the thrill of winter in the mountains approaches.
 And not far away on a property near Omeo, Jake Greaves’ animal family of 58 Siberian huskies are raring to run.